datasciencecampus/access-to-services/propeR/manual.md

 ### Cleaning the GTFS Data

-It is unlikely that the converted GTFS ZIP files will work directly with [OpenTripPlanner (OTP)](http://www.opentripplanner.org/).
-Often this is caused by stops within the stop.txt file that are not handled by other parts of the GTFS feed, but there are other issues too.
+The converted GTFS ZIP files may not work directly with [OpenTripPlanner (OTP)](http://www.opentripplanner.org/).
+Often this is caused by stops within the stop.txt file that are not handled by other parts of the GTFS feed, but there are other issues too, such as latitude and longitudes of stops being assigned to 0.
 In propeR we have created a function called `cleanGTFS()` to clean and preprocess the GTFS files.
 To run:

 ```
 #R